 A Valley Without Wind has large elements of this, with the added bonus of being procedurally-generated at random.

 There are many areas in Pokémon series that are not inaccesible because of Broken Bridges, but because you need the right HMs, usually Cut, Strength or Rock Smash.
 An important HM is Surf, which allows you to travel into islands, where some gyms and Legendaries are.
-Where do you get HMs?
-From Gyms.
+Where does the ability to use HMs outside of battle come from?
+Badges from Gyms.

 DNA is a short example of the genre made in 48 hours for a game making competition with the theme of evolution.